 It happens many times a week that I can offer lung surgery to a patient to resolve her/his cancer, to improve his quality of life, to interfere with the natural history of his disease, or to give them a chance to go on living.
 This is my work.
 This is my daily life.
 I’m trained to do it.
 What I was not trained to do is to have to do this for one of my best friends!

-Paolo is the friend I used to bike every weekend with and go for holidays with our families.
-We have spent hundreds of hours biking across the Dolomites, the countries and everywhere, sometimes fighting against our wives due to the long time spent far from the family, of course in the day off!
-We have spent lot of hours speaking about my and his job, about our professional satisfactions and failure; as I know a lot of his job, Paolo knows everything about my professional skills, that means lung cancer surgery, thoracoscopy and minimally invasive thoracic surgery, because these are the arguments we are talking about during our biking ride.
+Paolo is the friend I used to bike with every weekend and go on holiday trips together with our respective families.
+We have spent hundreds of hours biking across the Dolomites, the counties and everywhere, sometimes fighting with our wives due to the long stretches of time we spend far from our families.
+We have spent many hours talking about our jobs, our professional satisfactions and our failures.
+I know a lot about his job, just as Paolo knows everything about my professional life and skill-sets – that means lung cancer surgery, thoracoscopy and minimally-invasive thoracic surgery.

-Paolo’s cancer is an ALK positive adenocarcinoma with N3 nodal spreading.
-Surgery is not required in this stage of disease at the moment, and this is my biggest regret, my surgical skills can be useful for a lot of patients except my best friend!
-But to be an “ALK positive” is a very good opportunity that now Paolo knows very well, because the therapy is well tolerated with great effectiveness.
+Paolo’s cancer is an ALK-positive adenocarcinoma with N3 nodal spreading.
+Surgery is not required in this stage of disease for the moment, and this is my biggest regret.
+My surgical skills can be useful for a lot of patients – except for my best friend!
+But to be “ALK-positive” is a very lucky, something that Paolo now knows very well.
+The therapy is well-tolerated and is effective against the disease.

-After two months of therapy everything had changed in Paolo’s life, but nothing had changed in Paolo’s ability to face the life events; his bike skills are better than before and even in our last bike ride, three days ago, he was there, at the top of the hill, waiting for me!
+After two months of therapy, everything had changed in Paolo’s life, but nothing had changed in Paolo’s ability to face the unpredictability of life.
+His biking skills are better than before, and even in our last bike ride, he was there, at the top of the hill, waiting for me!